-This recipe has only been tested with chicken breast, however boneless and skinless chicken thighs can also be used.
+Cut o chicken: This recipe has only been tested with chicken breast and boneless and skinless chicken thighs.
 Chicken thighs will be slightly higher in fat and calories.

-Use your favorite sauce, as this provides the most flavor to the dish!
+BBQ Sauce Options: Use your favorite sauce, as this provides the most flavor to the dish!
 Look for a BBQ Sauce (not paste) as these provide an excellent flavor.
-My recommendation is the Sweet Baby Ray’s Original Sauce.
-Another option is the KC Masterpiece original BBQ Sauce.
+My recommendation is Sweet Baby Ray’s Original Sauce.
+Another option is the KC Masterpiece Original BBQ Sauce.